Lozerd/Game/README.md

 # Game
-This is the Game for University.
+This is the Game.
+Made as an assignment from university.

 Game genre is space wars.
 Control your spaceship and destroy enemy spaceships with a touch of a finger.